 • Storage: These delicious fried treats are most definitely best served fresh and warm, just out of the fryer.
 We recommend eating them the day they are made, although they can last for a day or two on the counter.

 • Frying tips: Use a good digital thermometer or candy thermometer (affiliate link) clipped to the side of the pan to monitor the temperature of your oil for even frying.
 If the oil gets too hot, you risk burning the outside of your donuts while the insides are still doughy.
 If the oil is not hot enough, the donuts will soak up too much of the oil and be greasy.
-You are shooting for oil temperature of between 325 and 350°F, and it should only take 2-3 minutes per side to fry the donuts.
+You are shooting for an oil temperature of between 325 and 350°F, and it should only take 2-3 minutes per side to fry the donuts.

 • Halving the recipe: The recipe makes 16-20 paczki, which is quite a few so we usually share with friends since they are best fresh.
 But if you want to halve the recipe, just use 1 egg + 1 egg yolk, rather than trying to mess around with halving one whole egg.